QiufangMa/ICON-problem-statement/draft-wnd-icon-problem-statement.md

 cannot validate the safety or intent of an agent's planned mutations before they introduce unexpected consenquence on the infrastructure.

+### Ambiguity of Accountability Attribution

+In distributed multi-agent topologies, operational responsibility for an ultimate network outcome is scattered across an extended chain of coordinating agents, foundational models, and abstraction layers.
+When system failures, performance degradations, or unintended consequences occur, attributing accountability to a specific agent entity, localized model decision, or human-in-the-loop anchor becomes highly ambiguous.
+This lack of clear traceability or metrics characterizing agent operational health such as action execution latency, error rates, creates severe complications for post-incident root-cause analysis and regulatory compliance reporting.

 ### High-Velocity Data Ingestion

 Agents are explicitly designed to operate with high degrees of autonomy, speed, and